SeekingFor/jfniki/readme.txt

 CHORE: Fix cut_release.py to use USK insertion for site so hints are inserted.
        Write stand alone tool?
 ---
+**IDEA: Add code / .css to colorize links to missing pages. [requested by user]

 IDEA: Make Freetalk configuration keys work like fms configuration? i.e. no need for public key.
 IDEA:fix version hash generation code to ignore the nym part of the URL
      i.e. version inserted by different nyms with the same info after the slash are CRYPTOGRAPHICALLY VERIFIED to be the same version.
      [Not sure about this.
 How do you determine attribution then?]

 IDEA: FMS and FreeTalk "Wizard" tools.
 To AUTOMATICALLY EXTRACT PRIVATE KEYS FROM YOUR LOCAL fproxy/FMS instance.
       [I wrote a quick and dirty test to do this for FreetTalk.
 I don't want to put that much time into it